top of page

 Being the Repair

-Achieve Zen-like serenity with car repairs by discovering ASMR while quietly observing a master mechanic perform a complete 4-wheel brake job and brake hose replacement on a 2005 Honda Element.
+Achieve Zen-like serenity with car repairs by discovering ASMR while observing a master mechanic perform a complete 4-wheel brake job and brake hose replacement on a 2005 Honda Element.

 Autonomous Sensory Meridian Response

-Autonomous Sensory Meridian Response (ASMR) is a pleasurable mental and physiologic response associated with triggering sounds such as whispering, tapping sounds, brushing sounds and slow hand movements.
+Autonomous Sensory Meridian Response (ASMR) is a pleasurable mental and physiologic response associated with triggering sounds such as whispering, tapping sounds, brushing sounds, and slow hand movements.

 Common ASMR triggers include: